-- The electrical corporations should consider using the "mid-cycle" approach to conduct vegetation patrol inspections within the HFTD.
-This would occur mid-way through their vegetation management cycles, to ensure compliance and eliminate encroachments into the minimum vegetation radial clearance distances. - Electrical corporations should utilize daily fuel moisture data within various geographic regions in their service territories.
-The electrical corporations should maintain their own fuel moisture sampling programs for areas where they are not currently conducted by third parties. - Electrical corporations should develop programs for monitoring and managing the spread of flammable invasive species in and adjacent to their ROWs and on their property in the HFTD. - Electrical corporations should maintain fuel breaks on their property in the HFTD in line with guidelines from USDA Natural Resources Conservation Service Code Section 383 and consider factors based on the species, geographic area, and access for fire suppression resources. - Electrical corporations should maintain shaded fuel breaks or greenbelts of irrigated, native vegetation, depending on the local conditions, in the HFTD within 100 feet around all generation, substations, switchyards, offices and certain distribution and transmission poles, towers and ROWs. - "Right Tree Right Place" (RTRP) programs need to be better defined and promoted to encourage strategic tree planting near powerlines by electrical corporations and property owners alike.
+- Electrical corporations should utilize daily fuel moisture data within various geographic regions in their service territories to help inform operational decisions such as initiating de-energization events or appropriate post-UVM cleanup activities.
+The electrical corporations consider initiating their own fuel moisture sampling programs for areas where they are not currently conducted by third parties. - Electrical corporations should collect and utilize data on flammable invasive plant species in and adjacent to their ROWs in the HFTD for wildfire risk modeling and vegetation management program. - "Right Tree Right Place" (RTRP) programs need to be better defined and promoted to encourage strategic tree planting near powerlines by electrical corporations and property owners alike.
 These programs minimize costs, maintenance needs, hazards, and increase grid reliability.
-For instance, certain tree species may never reach a height where they would need to be pruned if they are planted underneath or adjacent to powerlines.xxiv - Comprehensive UVM programs should incorporate "Trees for Energy Conservation" programs to help reduce energy demand and improve carbon sequestration which can help mitigate localized impacts from climate change risks such as increased heat waves on populations and potentially lower costs to ratepayers.
-Such programs align UVM work with energy efficiency and California's broader sustainability goals.xxv - Electrical corporations should pursue alternative circuit configurations or construction methods that account for existing/changing vegetation in each area.
-This will help minimize vegetation impact and lower future UVM and maintenance costs while maintaining safety and reliability.xxvi
+For instance, certain tree species may never reach a height where they would need to be pruned if they are planted underneath or adjacent to powerlines.xxx

-The electrical corporations should establish comprehensive tracking mechanisms to monitor the environmental impacts of UVM programs.
+- Comprehensive UVM programs should incorporate "Trees for Energy Conservation" programs to help reduce energy demand and improve carbon sequestration which can help mitigate localized impacts from climate change risks such as increased heat waves on populations and potentially lower costs to ratepayers.
+Such programs align UVM work with energy efficiency and California's broader sustainability goals.xxvi - Electrical corporations should pursue alternative circuit configurations or construction methods that account for existing/changing vegetation and planned or existing landscaping in any given area.
+This will help minimize vegetation impact and lower future UVM and maintenance costs while maintaining safety and reliability.xxvii - The electrical corporations should establish comprehensive tracking mechanisms to monitor the environmental impacts of UVM programs, including to the ecosystem and carbon impacts.
 These mechanisms should not only assess the benefits of tree planting initiatives but also the environmental consequences of pruning, canopy reduction, tree removal and replacement.
-A comprehensive tracking approach can help align vegetation management efforts with broader sustainability goals while providing Energy Safety with measurable performance indicators and an ability to monitor progress.xxxii
+A comprehensive tracking approach can help align vegetation management efforts with broader sustainability goals while providing Energy Safety with measurable performance indicators and an ability to monitor progress.xxviii - The electrical corporations should consider tracking and reporting expenditures on UVM that are performed by the electrical corporation or its contractors primarily for the benefit of the communications companies and if the communications companies reimbursed the electrical corporation or not.